All Episodes

 It's about eight miles long, and it's almost exactly oriented to north and south.

-It almost has a total thicket cover, too.
+It almost has total thicket cover, too.

-If there were no lights, no creatures, nothing, at night it would be one freaky, scary road to go down.
+You know, if there were no lights, no creatures, nothing, at night it would be one freaky, scary road to go down.

-A thicket is a scary place, Art.
+Big thicket is a scary place, Arthur.

-As a matter of fact, There is archaeological evidence that the Indians never settled the heart of the Big Thicket where the lights appear.
+As a matter of fact, there is archaeological evidence that the Indians never settled the heart of the Big Thicket where the lights appear.

 That they avoided it.